 Welcome to this comprehensive guide on how to properly package your products for shipping.
 Whether you are an individual shipper or a business owner, understanding the best practices for packaging can help reduce damages, losses or shortages during the delivery process.
 While each carrier may have specific guidelines, the following tips will serve as a general framework to ensure your packages arrive safely at their intended destinations.

 Selecting the appropriate packaging materials is crucial to safeguarding your products during transit.
 For shipping heavy items, opt for double-walled boxes, as they offer added sturdiness and protection.
 If you're shipping items in chipboard boxes like shoes, consider placing the box within a stronger, corrugated outer box for extra durability.

-- Wrap breakable items individually with cushioning material and place them apart from one another, and away from the inner box walls and corners.
+Fragile items require special attention.
+Double boxing is recommended, with at least 3 inches of cushioning between the inner and outer boxes to absorb shocks.
+Wrap breakable items individually with cushioning material and ensure they are positioned apart from one another, away from the inner box walls, and corners.

 For products containing liquid, it's essential to seal each bottle individually in bags to prevent potential leakage.
 Placing the bottles upright inside the package further reduces the risk of spillage.
 By doing this, any leakage that may occur will be isolated from other products.

 When shipping odd-shaped items, pay special attention to sharp edges and protrusions.
 Add extra wrapping or cushioning to those areas to prevent damage during handling and transit.